 A patriot who always put country above self, Gen Mattis steeped himself in the history and tradition of the military and dedicated himself to the Marine Corps.

-Gen Mattis speaks with candor and thoughtful analysis about the threats that face our nation and military.
-Humorous, compassionate, and strategic, he also offers insightful lessons in leadership, with a deep focus on the art of empowering individuals.
+Thoughtful, compassionate, and strategic, he offers insightful lessons in leadership, with a deep focus on the art of empowering individuals.

 Gen James N. Mattis, USMC (Ret.) on What Would Conflict in North Korea Look Like

 Leadership Lessons from Gen. James Mattis (Ret.) - Most Important Leadership Trait

 Defending the Nation With Secretary of Defense James Mattis